adrinamin/blyf/README.md

 # blyf

+A basic fileserver for uploading and downloading small files.

+## Attention!

+This project is still work in progress!

 ## Testing

 You can either install the go binary on your machine (https://go.dev/doc/install) or use the testing.sh script.